tpolecat/doobie-tsql/EXAMPLE.md

 import doobie.imports._, tsql._
 ```

 Ok. first thing to notice is that SQL literals are checked at compile-time.
 If the SQL doesn't make sense to the database it won't compile.
+If the error from the server contains an offset we can position the carat in the right place (only works for Postgres at the moment).

 ```scala
 scala> tsql"select id, name from country"